DeLaChance/javageoip/README.md

 # TODO:
 1. Finish React-based frontend
-- Use a live Google map instead of pure text
 2. Rewrite Kotlin app into Java app
 3. Deploy location-cloud and location-tracker to Google App Engine